The Ultimate Oahu Travel Guide – Where to go and what to do on Oahu, Hawaii

 Farm To Barn Cafe and Juicery– healthy buddha bowls, salads, smoothies and sandwiches!
 Also GREAT for breakfast!

 Banzai Sushi– The best sushi on the North Shore!
 Hands down.

 Giovanni’s Shrimp Truck– Long lines start to form around lunch and dinner time, everyone wanting the same thing: homemade shrimp scampi!
 There are other good food trucks serving up shrimp classics, but this one is the best!

 Aji Limo Food Truck– For Peruvian / Japanese fusion lunch bites!

 The Sunrise Shack – the Sunrise Shack is a North Shore MUST.
-Grab an acai bowl served in a papaya!
+Grab an acai bowl served in a papaya and an avocado toast!
 And if you don’t leave with an instagram photo here did you even really go to the North Shore?!

 Haleiwa Bowls– Another crave-worthy Hawaiian acai bowl pit stop!

 Beet Box Cafe– great for healthy, vegan and organic eats, a perfect lunch stop.